 Absence due to illness

-Upon your child's return to school, if you reported your child's absence by telephone, you should provide a written note to explain their absence.
+Upon your child's return to school, if you reported your child's absence by telephone and not sent an email, you should provide a written note to explain their absence.
 The London Borough of Enfield’s Education Welfare Officer checks our registers every term to ensure that a high standard of attendance and punctuality is maintained.

 Please avoid using the word ‘sick’ unless the child has been vomiting.
 There are strict rules about children who have been vomiting or who have had diarrhoea: they must not return to school until at least 48 hours have elapsed with no symptoms.

 The school does not give medication to children unless there are exceptional circumstances.
-You must speak to the Headteacher/DHT or Welfare Officer if you are concerned.
+You must speak to the Welfare Officer if you are concerned.